Lesbian Mothers Union: Support

 After the creation of the Lesbian Mothers Union in San Francisco, other women from different cities were inspired by the idea and created similar groups to support the lesbian mothers of their areas.
 The Lesbian Mothers Union also circulated their newsletter in Boston, Chicago, and New York.
 Groups like the LMU “raised funds for legal fees, put lesbians fighting for custody in touch with sympathetic expert witnesses, and in rare cases, helped lesbian mothers and their children go underground when it was clear that they were going to be separated.”
 Members Del Martin and Pat Norman conducted outreach like speaking at UC Davis School of Law on issues facing lesbian mothers.
 The groups also aimed to hold discussions to address concerns of the lesbian mothers in their area, as well as deeper topics, such as the societal push for heterosexuality.
 They helped to link other lesbian mothers together by organizing events that all members could participate in.

 By 1973 the LMU had created a legal defense fund to support members financially as they fought custody battles.
-Scott’s Pit, a popular gay bar in San Francisco, was the site of two benefit auctions/raffles in 1973 and 1974, that included guest auctioneers like José Sarria and J.J.
+Scott's Pit, a popular gay bar in San Francisco, was the site of two benefit auctions/raffles in 1973 and 1974, that included guest auctioneers like José Sarria and J.J.
 Van Dyke.
-At this time, the Lesbian Mothers’ National Defense Fund also began fundraising in Seattle to support custody battles involving Lesbians.
+At this time, the Lesbian Mothers' National Defense Fund also began fundraising in Seattle to support custody battles involving Lesbians.
 Other events included a 1972 Christmas party, planned by gay motorcycle clubs of San Francisco; Toys for Tots drives in 1973 and 1975, sporadic potluck dinners for members, and a 1977 "day in the park" for mothers and children.
 All these events served to encourage community.

 At the fundamental level, the Lesbian Mothers Union made lesbian mothers visible, which is a political act in itself.
 The organization grew from meeting every so often to regular meetings which were held along with fund-raising events.
 Through their fundraisers and events they received many supporters and friends which was vital to their organization.
 One of their main fundraisers was called the Lesbian Mothers Day Auction.
 People would gather in a popular lesbian bar where objects would be auctioned off.
 All funds would go directly to lesbian mothers and their custody battles.

 It is estimated that there were 130 members in San Francisco.
-In May of 1975, The Lesbian Mothers Union was changed to Lesbian Mothers and Friends.
+In May 1975, The Lesbian Mothers Union was changed to Lesbian Mothers and Friends.
 This gave space for people who were allies to join political and social conversations surrounding lesbian mothers.

-Today
+Legacy

-After the 1970s, there is little evidence that the group remains active.
-However, they were a large inspiration for many other similar groups that spread throughout other cities in the nation.
-Many of these other groups are still active today and are still working towards supporting and fighting for the rights of the LGBTQ+ community.
+After the 1970s, there is little evidence that the group remained active.
+However, they were an inspiration for many other similar groups that spread throughout other cities in the United States.
+Many of these other groups are still active and are working towards supporting and fighting for the rights of the LGBTQ+ community.